 Building on the theme of dedication, this happens exactly eight days before the Julian new year (January 1).
 Thus Christmas, understood as a Christianized version of Hanukkah, would be an eight-day celebration, beginning on December 25, marking the Light of God coming into the world, and ending on January 1, marking the re-dedication of time with the new year.
 All of this would have happened within the first few centuries of the early Church.
 However, this eight-day (octave) of Christmas, paralleling the eight-day celebration of Hanukkah would later be overshadowed by the longer twelve-day celebration of Christmastide, from December 25 to January 6, with Epiphany on January 6.
 December 25 would mark the beginning of Christmastide as the Feast of the Nativity when the shepherds came to worship the Christ-Child, while January 6 would mark the end of Christmastide with the Feast of the Epiphany when the magi came to worship the Christ-Child.

 There is more to this.
 We can see above how December 25 came to be associated with the incarnation of Jesus Christ in general, as well as the connection to Jesus as the “Light of the world.”
 However, how did it get to be associated with his birth or nativity?
 The answer again comes to us from very early Jewish Christians who believed that the world was created on Nissan 14, according to the Jewish calendar, which came to be associated with March 25 on the Julian calendar.
 These Jewish Christians not only associated the beginning of the world on that date, but also the beginning of the new world, meaning the conception of Jesus Christ.
-Thus the Annunciation by the Angel Gabriel to the Blessed Virgin Mary, came to be celebrated on March 25, and is still celebrated on that date today.
+Thus, on a purely historical level (and I’ll explore the Biblical reasoning below), the Annunciation by the Angel Gabriel to the Blessed Virgin Mary, came to be celebrated on March 25, and is still celebrated on that date today.
 Now count exactly 9 months from March 25, and you arrive at December 25, which is the associated date for the birth of Jesus Christ.
 According to ancient Jewish Christians, he was miraculously conceived on March 25 and born on December 25, by the reckoning of the Julian calendar.
 The Christian historian, Sextus Julius Africanus, who lived between AD 160 – 240, specifically held to the belief that March 25 was the day the world was created on, and the day of Christ’s conception (Joseph F. Kelly, The Origins of Christmas, p.
 60).
 Saint Irenaeus, who lived between AD 130 – 202, in his work Adversus Haereses (Against Heresies), specifically identified the conception of Jesus Christ as occurring on March 25, according to ancient Church tradition, and linked it to the birth of Christ exactly nine months later, on December 25, at the time of the winter solstice.
 So here we have a completely different account of the reason for Christmas falling on December 25, predating Bishop Jacob Bar-Salibi’s mistaken explanation by nearly 10 centuries!

 So we have two explanations for the marking of December 25 as the celebration of the birth of Christ.
 The first comes from a time period of the early Church, close to the event itself, during a time when Jewish and Gentile Christians were intermingling and sharing traditions.
 The date is associated with the early Jewish Christian reinterpretation of Hanukkah, as well as marking 9 months following the conception of Jesus Christ on March 25 according to early Jewish Christian custom.
 The second comes from a time period nearly 10 centuries later, in which an Eastern Christian, living far away from the West, who celebrates Christmas on an entirely different day (January 7), is trying to explain to his contemporaries why Western Christians celebrate Christmas earlier than they do.

 Which one do we want to believe?
-Well, if you’re a Protestant Fundamentalist, you’ll believe the second explanation, because you can twist what this bishop said, in a way he never intended, to condemn the celebration of Christmas as “Pagan” in total, and accuse the Catholic Church of perpetrating a “hoax” on the unsuspecting Christian faithful.
+Well, if you’re a Protestant Fundamentalist, you’ll believe the second explanation, because you can twist what this Orthodox bishop said, in a way he never intended, to condemn the celebration of Christmas as “Pagan” in total, and accuse the Catholic Church of perpetrating a “hoax” on the unsuspecting Christian faithful.
 However, if you’re a reasonable person, regardless of your belief system, you can accept the first and most ancient explanation available, believing this date was the product of blending early Jewish Christian traditions into a Gentile calendar.
 I don’t know about you, but I prefer the first explanation as a more rational choice.
 I mean, considering that Jesus and his apostles were Jewish, and a great number of early Christians were Jewish as well, I think it’s far more plausible to believe the first explanation.

 Does this mean there is no association at all between Christmas and ancient Pagan observances?
 At the core of it, there is no association.
 Superficially however, there is some.
 It was between AD 270 – 275 that the Pagan, Roman Emperor Aurelian, dedicated December 25 as Dies Natalis Solis Invicti, meaning the “birthday of the unconquered sun.”
 This occurs a few days AFTER the winter solstice, when the days are just starting to get longer again.
 It is associated with Pagan sun worship.
 As you can see, however, this event happened long after the dates I noted above, from Sextus Julius Africanus (AD 160 – 240) and Irenaeus (AD 130 – 202), who noted Christmas as being celebrated by early Christians, marking the birth of Christ exactly nine months after his supposed conception on March 25.
 The historical evidence is clear, early Christians (many of them Jewish by heritage) were celebrating December 25 as a date closely associated with Christ, long before the Roman Emperor Aurelian dedicated December 25 as the birthday of the sun.
 So why did he do this?
-Remember, we’re talking about a time period in the ancient Pagan empire when Christianity is gaining significant traction in spite of two centuries of periodic persecution.
+Remember, we’re talking about a time period in the ancient Pagan empire when Christianity was gaining significant traction in spite of two centuries of periodic persecution.
 Could it be that Aurelian was simply trying to upstage the Christians?
 Is this a case of Pagans copying Christians and not vice versa?
 The historical dates seem to indicate this is exactly the case.
 Again, actual history (the bane of Fundamentalist propaganda), tells us that the ancient Pagans were not in the habit of associating the winter solstice with sun worship.
 For example, one ancient history scholar writes…

 While the winter solstice on or around December 25 was well established in the Roman imperial calendar, there is no evidence that a religious celebration of Sol on that day antedated the celebration of Christmas.S.E.
 Hijmans, The Sun in the Art and Religions of Rome, p.
 588